-Amici curiae are leading health professional organizations directly involved in the provision of healthcare to women and adolescents.
-Amici have a particular interest in the outcome of this case because well-established and evidence-based standards of care recommend access to contraception and contraception counseling as essential components of health care for women and adolescents of childbearing age.
-The overwhelming weight of the evidence establishes that access to the full range of FDA-approved prescription contraceptives is an essential component of effective health care for women and their families and that even small increases in cost decrease access.
+Amici curiae are leading health professional organizations that are directly involved in the provision of healthcare to women and adolescents and that share the common goal of improving health for all by, among other things, ensuring that women have access to high quality medical care that is comprehensive and evidence-based.
+Amici have a particular interest in the outcome of this case because well-established and evidence-based standards of care establish that access to contraception and contraception counseling are essential components of effective health care for women and adolescents of childbearing age.
+The evidence also establishes that even small increases in the cost of contraceptives reduce access and utilization.